-There are plenty of chartered fishing options when you visit the Outer Banks but OBX Crabbing is the only charter where you can try crabbing or shrimping in the OBX from a full-time commercial fishing family.
+There are plenty of chartered fishing options when you visit the Outer Banks.
+OBX Crabbing is the only charter where you can try crabbing or shrimping in the OBX from a full-time commercial fishing family.

-The experience is really hands-on and you get the opportunity to see crabs up close and learn the difference between a male and a female.
+The experience is really hands-on.
+You get the opportunity to see crabs up close and learn the difference between a male and a female.

-The boat holds a max of 6 passengers per charter which gives you an intimate experience and the primary season is from Memorial weekend through the month of October.
+The boat holds a max of 6 passengers per charter which gives you an intimate experience.
+Crabbing Season at its primary season is from Memorial weekend through the month of October.

 All legal catches are yours to keep during your charter and you have the option of a 2 or 4-hour charter.